By Diti Kohli

 “I did hear from residents against the turf,” said DeMaria.
 “But is grass really the best way to go for that particular park?
 It’s always been flooded in the past.”

-Though eventually unanimously approved, the Fellsmere Park proposal also faced obstacles.
-The Finance Committee tabled Fellsmere’s application at its March 12 meeting over concerns that the presented preliminary budget does not clearly state where the money would be going.
-After city councillors reviewed a revised, more specific budget at the recent meeting, every councilor agreed Fellsmere should be granted the money.
+The Fellsmere Park proposal faced obstacles of its own before passing at the meeting.
+On March 12, the Finance Committee tabled Fellsmere’s application over concerns that the presented preliminary budget does not clearly state where the money would be going.
+After city councillors reviewed a revised budget at the recent meeting, every councilor voted to grant Fellsmere the money.

 “That’s a park that’s in our city,” Councillor Neal Anderson said.
 “It’s a beautiful park.
 I’m glad we are putting the money in.”

-Officials also argued over whether the city owned the park––some questioning if the Department of Conservation and Recreation (DCR) held possession of Fellsmere.
+Officials also argued over whether the city owned the park––some questioned if the Department of Conservation and Recreation held possession of Fellsmere.
 An email from the DCR confirmed Fellsmere Park remains Malden property, though ownership is not a legal prerequisite for city grant funding.

 In upcoming meetings, the CPC will write letters of intent to grant recipients and create plans to oversee the implementation of the projects.
-The committee is also initiating the funding process for fiscal year 2020 with a public hearing on March 27.
+The committee plans to initiate the funding process for fiscal year 2020 with a public hearing on March 27.